 If you’re completely new to the world of VW campervans, this guide to buying a new VW campervan is for you.

-We take you through the steps we took to finding the perfect VW campervan, including how to find the right conversion company, what type of bed and roof to look for, and everything else you need to consider to make sure you find the perfect campervan for you.
+We take you through the steps we took to buy a VW campervan, including how to find the right conversion company, what type of bed and roof to look for, and everything else you need to consider (especially if you want to campervan with kids) to make sure you find the perfect VW campervan for you.

 Is a VW Campervan for you?

-With the recent changes to the world of travel, the idea of owning our own campervan became a dream.
+With the recent changes to the world of travel, the idea of owning our own Volkswagen camper van became a dream.
 We started doing some research.
 Whilst I would daydream over photos of retro VW campervans on twisting mountain roads, we soon decided to go for the more practical and reliable modern VW transporter campervan.
+And we love it!

-Just in case you haven’t quite made up your mind about what sort of campervan you want, then here are just a couple of reasons why the VW T6 campervan is a great choice.
+Just in case you haven’t quite made up your mind about what sort of VW camper you want, then here are just a couple of reasons why the VW T6 campervan is a great choice.

-- The (SWB) VW Campervan is small enough to act as an everyday car so you can leave the campsite and head into towns and villages to explore.
+- The (short wheelbase) VW Campervan is small enough to act as an everyday car so you can leave the campsite and head into towns and villages to explore.

 - VW T6 transporters are great vehicles for conversion because they hold their value.